-Where a joint membership is created at the time of appointment, it remains in effect 13.10.4.4 until the joint member, either department head or the dean applies to terminate the agreement.
+Where a joint membership is created at the time of appointment, it remains in effect until the joint member, either department head or the dean applies to terminate the agreement.

-Probation:Virtually all new faculty are hired initially into a probationary13.3appointment.During your probationary period your most important objectivesshould be to establish your research career and to develop as an effective teacher.These are the key aspects that will be evaluated during tenure and promotion.While it is important at this stage to begin to play an administrative role in yourdepartment, it is not advisable to become deeply involved in administration.
+Probation: Virtually all new faculty are hired initially into a probationary appointment.
+During your probationary period your most important objectives should be to establish your research career and to develop as an effective teacher.
+These are the key aspects that will be evaluated during tenure and promotion.
+While it is important at this stage to begin to play an administrative role in your department, it is not advisable to become deeply involved in administration.

-The Collective Agreement recognizes service to the USFA as part of the equitable11.4assignment of duties and can be included as contributions to the administrative11.5.2responsibilities of the University for consideration in collegial processes.11.5.2
+The Collective Agreement recognizes service to the USFA as part of the equitable assignment of duties and can be included as contributions to the administrative responsibilities of the University for consideration in collegial processes.

-For appointments at the rank of Lecturer, Assistant Professor, Associate Professor,13.3.1and Librarian I, II or III, the initial probationary period is for three years.
-Under some13.3.2.2circumstances, prior service may be counted as service towards tenure if the faculty13.3.3member so elects.13.7.3
+For appointments at the rank of Lecturer, Assistant Professor, Associate Professor, Extension Specialist II, III or IV and Librarian the initial probationary period is for three years.
+Under some circumstances, prior service may be counted as service towards tenure if the faculty member so elects.